rzel/jNV/README.md

 	- [FIXED] sphagetti code; needs reorg within the groovy file and possibly move to multiple files
 	- change autosave logic to be time-based instead of event-based as it is currently.
 	- save on exit as well
+	- see if there's a more groovy way of doing setNoteContent()
 	- remove debug prints